- What is coronary heart disease?

-Coronary heart disease (CHD), also known as ischaemic heart disease, is when the coronary arteries narrow over time due to a build-up of fatty material within the artery walls.
+Coronary heart disease (CHD), also known as ischaemic heart disease or coronary artery disease (CAD), is when the coronary arteries narrow over time due to a build-up of fatty material within the artery walls.
 The coronary arteries are responsible for supplying the heart with oxygenated blood.

 If treated, the symptoms of coronary heart disease can be lessened and the function of the heart can be improved.